-Uenotaira flower fields and picnic area
+Uenotaira Picnic Garden and flower fields

 Yanagiran grows to about 1m to 1.5m, and the flowering season- July to September- is relatively long.
 The bright purple-colored four petal flowers bloom one after another from the bottom up.